Citi manager thought Hayes a 'wide boy', London Libor trial hears

-LONDON Senior Citigroup (C.N) manager Andrew Thursfield said former trader Tom Hayes, on trial on Libor interest-rate rigging charges, did not make a good impression on their first meeting in London in 2009, a court heard on Wednesday.
+LONDON, June 24 Senior Citigroup manager Andrew Thursfield said former trader Tom Hayes, on trial on Libor interest-rate rigging charges, did not make a good impression on their first meeting in London in 2009, a court heard on Wednesday.

 Hayes met Thursfield and Citigroup treasury staff while on a trip to London in October 2009 shortly after his appointment with the company in Tokyo, the court heard.